Claim Missing Document

 Abstract

-The use of e-comics in social studies learning is increasingly popular due to their ability to deliver concepts visually.
+The use of e-comics in social studies learning is gaining popularity due to their ability to convey concepts visually.
 However, students still face difficulties in understanding the material, as e-comic storylines are often not contextual and do not present real-world problems.
 This study aims to develop KOMIK ALAM, a website-based e-comic learning media focused on natural resource utilization for Grade VIII students at MTs Negeri 2 Malang City.
-The research uses an R&D method with the Design Thinking development model, covering four stages: empathize, define, ideate, and prototype.
+The research employs an R&D method utilizing the Design Thinking development model, which encompasses four stages: empathize, define, ideate, and prototype.
 The study focused on prototype development without proceeding to the test stage.
-Validation from subject and media experts and a readability test with students indicated that KOMIK ALAM is highly feasible.
+Validation from subject and media experts, as well as a readability test with students, indicated that KOMIK ALAM is highly feasible.
 KOMIK ALAM is expected to serve as a visual and interactive learning media that presents contextual content and real problems to support diverse learning styles and increase student engagement.
 Future research should examine its effectiveness through experimental methods.

 The Impact of Ecotourism Expansion on Biodiversity Conservation and Indigenous Cultural Heritage in Fiji Prasad, Ravinesh Rohit; Kumar, Shivneel; Adji, Fajar Rachman; Shubham, Kumar